ukchukx/essentials/design_patterns/src/main/java/patterns/structural/proxy/README.md

 * **Decorator** and **Proxy** have similar structures, but very different intents.
 Both patterns are built on the composition principle, where one object is supposed to delegate some of the work to another.
 The difference is that a **Proxy** usually manages the life cycle of its service object on its own, whereas the composition of **Decorators** is always controlled by the client.

 ## Usage
 While the Proxy pattern isn’t a frequent guest in most Java applications, it’s still very handy in some special cases.
-It’s irreplaceable when you want to add some additional behaviors to an object of some existing class without changing the client code.
+It’s irreplaceable when you want to add some additional behaviours to an object of some existing class without changing the client code.

 Examples from the Java core libraries:
 * `java.lang.reflect.Proxy`